-- 17. The TS assessment did not take into account the cumulative effects of development activities on the viability and retention of the trees.
+- 18. The TS assessment did not take into account the cumulative effects of development activities on the viability and retention of the trees.
 However, the TS report appears to recognise adverse impacts were likely as the report states the trees "could possibly be retained".
-The more detailed tree impact assessment by UFA identified greater impacts that significantly affect tree viability and retention. - 18.
-Tree 2 (Smooth-barked Apple) is dangerous and should be removed. - 19.
+The more detailed tree impact assessment by UFA identified greater impacts that significantly affect tree viability and retention. - 19.
+Tree 2 (Smooth-barked Apple) is dangerous and should be removed. - 20.
+Tree 18 is dead and would be removed. - 21.
 Adequate tree crown and root protection areas conflict with practicable excavation offsets and construction access requirements.
-Subsequently, there is insufficient space to successfully retain Trees 15 and 20 in good vigour and sound anchorage. - 20.
+Subsequently, there is insufficient space to successfully retain Trees 15 and 20 in good vigour and sound anchorage. - 22.
 The building overshadowing the trees, in conjunction with competition for crown space to the north will reduce the ability of the affected trees to photosynthesis and sustain further growth.
-Tree decline will inevitably follow. - 21.
+Tree decline will inevitably follow. - 23.
 Replacing the trees with appropriate species will be a better and safer long term landscape outcome for the development.